DIYbiosphere/sphere/docs/drafts/draft2.md

 Why use Github?
 Explanation [here](http://blog.okfn.org/2013/07/02/git-and-github-for-data/) on a case of git and github for data by the okfn.

-{% include tabs.html heading1=" MAC" text1="she is an amazing comic" heading2="WINDOWS" text2="she has been harrassed on twitter" heading3="LINUX" text3="she stars in this movie as a subway worker"%}
+{% include tabs.html heading1=" MAC" text1="she is an amazing comic" heading2="WINDOWS" text2="she has been harrassed on twitter" heading3="LINUX" text3="she stars in this movie as a subway worker" %}

 {% include_relative whatever.md %}